OSInside/kiwi/doc/source/installation.rst

    method to install KIWI via rpm, it is also provided on pypi and can be installed via pip.

-KIWI can be installed with different methods.
+KIWI can be installed via different methods.
 For this guide, only the installation as a packages through a package manager is described.

-Packages for the new KIWI version are provided at the `openSUSE buildservice <http://download.opensuse.org/repositories/Virtualization:/Appliances:/Builder>`__.
+Packages for the new KIWI version are provided by the `openSUSE buildservice <http://download.opensuse.org/repositories/Virtualization:/Appliances:/Builder>`__.

 To install KIWI, do: